 To freeze: Store leftover fudge in a freezer-safe container and freeze it for up to three months.

 - Pudding– Smooth, creamy, and made with only two ingredients.

 - Rice krispies– A childhood favorite, made with over 10 grams of protein per square.

 - Brownies– Rich and decadent brownies made entirely gluten-free

 - Energy balls– The perfect pick-me-up with 40 different flavor combinations.

 - Cheesecake– Healthy cheesecake with over 30 grams of protein per serving.

 - Cookies– Flourless and soft and chewy.

 - Line an 8 x 8 inch loaf pan or cake tin with parchment paper and set aside.

-- Pour batter into lined baking dish and press firmly into place.
+- Pour the batter to a lined baking dish and press firmly into place.
 Refrigerate for at least 20 minutes to firm up.
-Once slightly firm, top with optional chocolate frosting and refrigerate for a further 40 minutes.
-Remove and cut into bars.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.